 (1) These options were issued under the 2011 Plan subject to its approval by our stockholders.
+Does not include 15 million options which have already expired while unexercised.

 The following options have been granted by our board of directors with the intention that they should be subject to the 2011 Plan when, and if, approved by the shareholders: